wix-incubator/react-templates/README.md

 Lightweight templates for [React](http://facebook.github.io/react/index.html).

 * No runtime libraries.
 No magic.
 Simply precompile your way to clear React code.
-* It's super easy to write panels - components that have a lot of HTML code and non-reusable logic.
-* There's very good separation of presentation and logic - that is, there's almost no HTML within the component file.
-* Declarative coding for presentation makes the HTML that you write and inspect look similar.
 * Easy syntax that's similar to HTML.
-All IDEs recognize this format.
+Out of the box support from IDEs.
+* Clear separation of presentation and logic - almost zero HTML in component files.
+* Declarative coding ensures the HTML that you write and the HTML you inspect look nearly identical.
 * Supports AMD, CommonJS, and globals.

 ## How does it work
-React Templates compiles a *.rt file (react template file - an extended HTML format) into a JavaScript file.
-This file, which currently utilizes RequireJS format, returns a function.
-When invoked, this function returns a virtual React DOM (based on React.DOM elements and custom user components).
+React Templates compiles an *.rt file (react template file - an extended HTML format) into a JavaScript file.
+This file, which uses AMD syntax, returns a function.
+When invoked, this function returns a virtual React DOM based on React.DOM elements and custom user components.
 <p>A common use case would be that a regular React component would require a JavaScript file generated from a template, and then perform `func.apply(this)`, causing the template to have that component as its context.

 ## Playground